l7mp/mc-wan/README.md

               type: PathPrefix
               value: /payment
         backendRefs:
+          group: mc-wan.l7mp.io
+          kind: WANPolicy
           name: sd-wan-priority-high
       - matches:
           - path:
               type: PathPrefix
               value: /stats
         backendRefs:
+          group: mc-wan.l7mp.io
+          kind: WANPolicy
           name: sd-wan-priority-low
 ```

 Note that the name/namespace of the ServiceExport is the same as that of the service to be exported
 and `spec.http.rules` is a list of standard
 [`HTTPRouteRule`](https://gateway-api.sigs.k8s.io/references/spec/#gateway.networking.k8s.io/v1beta1.HTTPRouteRule)
 objects from the Kubernetes Gateway API.
-Each rule can specify a `backendRef` to the
+Each rule can specify a `backendRef` to the CRDs named
-`sd-wan-priority-high` and `sd-wan-priority-low` (and similar) services: these are dummy services
+`sd-wan-priority-high` and `sd-wan-priority-low`, which represent the SD-WAN policy to be applied
-we create to represent the SD-WAN priority for the queries.
-Note that we cannot enforce these
+to HTTP traffic matching the rule (see below).
+Note that we cannot enforce these priorities on the
-priorities on the receiver side (by the time we receive the request on the EW gateway it has
+receiver side (by the time we receive the request on the ingress EW gateway it has already passed
-already passed the SD-WAN), so these priorities serve only as a default priority to the sender side
+via the SD-WAN), so these priorities serve only as a default priority to the sender side (unless
-(unless they decide to override the default priority).
+they decide to override the default priority).

 ### Service import